Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Introduction

-All these frameworks successfully reproduce the sequence of gapped, labyrinthine, and spotted patterns found in satellite imagery (Fig.\,\ref{fig:1}a).
-However, they disagree in their predictions regarding the nature of the desertification transition that follows the spotted pattern.
-For example, \citet{Rietkerk_2002} and \citet{von_Hardenberg_2001} predicted that ecosystems may undergo abrupt desertification, including a hysteresis loop, following the spotted pattern. \citet{Martinez_Garcia_2013} and \citet{Yizhaq2016} predicted that desertification could also occur gradually with progressive loss of vegetation biomass.
+All existing models successfully reproduce the sequence of gapped, labyrinthine, and spotted patterns found in satellite imagery (Fig.\,\ref{fig:1}a) \citep{Lejeune1999,Rietkerk_2002,Meron_2004,Martinez_Garcia_2014,Kealy2012}.
+However, further analyses have found that each of this model predict a different desertification transition following the spotted pattern.
+For example, \citet{Rietkerk_2002} and \citet{von_Hardenberg_2001} predict that ecosystems undergo abrupt desertification, including a hysteresis loop, following the spotted pattern (bottom panel of Fig.\,\ref{fig:1}d). \citet{Siteur2014}, however, mathematically showed that patterns can be adaptive and change their periodicity in response to worsening environmental conditions.
+This study further showed that such pattern adaptability might help ecosystems avoid abrupt desertification processes, thus rendering the discontinuous transitions predicted by \citep{von_Hardenberg_2001} and \citep{Rietkerk_2002} continuous. \citet{Martinez_Garcia_2013} and \citet{Yizhaq2016} also predict that desertification could occur gradually with progressive loss of vegetation biomass (top panel of Fig.\,\ref{fig:1}d).
+Finally, \citet{Bastiaansen2020} suggested that patterned ecosystems collapse abruptly when environmental changes are fast and smoothly when the environmental conditions change slowly.
 Using alternative modeling approaches, other studies have supported the idea that whether an ecosystem will collapse gradually or abruptly is system-dependent and determined by the intensity of stochasticity \citep{Weissmann2017}, vegetation and soil type \citep{Kefi2007}, colonization rates \citep{Corrado2015}, and intensity of external stresses, such as grazing \citep{Kefi2007b}.
-Because drylands cover $\sim 40\%$ of Earth's land surface and are home to $\sim 35\%$ of the world population \citep{Mortimore2009}, determining whether they will respond abruptly or gradually to aridification is critical both from an ecosystem-management and socio-economic point of view.
+This system dependence complicates the assessment and prediction of ecosystem health.
+Because drylands cover $\sim 40\%$ of Earth's land surface and are home to $\sim 35\%$ of the world population \citep{Mortimore2009}, determining whether these ecosystems will respond abruptly or gradually to aridification is critical both from ecosystem-management and socio-economic points of view.